Harrison Burton and Jennifer Jo Cobb will make their NASCAR Cup Series debut on April 25 at Talladega Superspeedway.

 NASCAR returns after a week off for Easter, but the world can’t stop talking about Bristol’s dirt endeavor.

-To put things in layman’s terms…or at least those in terms familiar to those away from the racetrack…two of NASCAR’s national series running on dirt installed at Bristol Motor Speedway would perhaps best compared to the NHL Winter Classic.
+To put things in layman’s terms…or at least those in terms familiar to those away from the racetrack…two of NASCAR’s national series running on dirt installed at Bristol Motor Speedway would perhaps be best compared to the NHL Winter Classic.

 Through dirt and simulated pond ice, the two events harken back to the competitors’ earliest days of participation in the sport.
-With their fledgling days long behind them, they’re placed in settings long-forgotten and far removed from the usual professional settings: dirt tracks and the great outdoors.
+With their fledgling days long behind them, they’re placed in settings long-forgotten and far removed from the usual professional setup: dirt tracks and the great outdoors.
 The NHL has since expanded the original outdoor trip, begun in Buffalo in 2008, to numerous open-air events, the most recent being a four-team excursion to Lake Tahoe in February.
 A similar attempt to make things annual has already been announced, as the track will be re-dirtied come 2022.

 NASCAR returns from an Easter break this Saturday, as the Cup Series resumes at Martinsville Speedway on Saturday night (7:30 p.m.
 ET, FS1).
 Yet, the Bristol dirt event, won by Joey Logano, remains the talk of the motorsports world.
 Little has been done to curb the conversation: the return trip to the dirt was announced while the original event was ongoing.